BaderLab/AutoAnnotateApp/docs/WorkingWithAutoAnnotate.rst

     Slider that adjusts the opacity of the cluster annotation fill color.
     Slide to the left for completely transparent.
 Slide to the right for completely opaque.

-  Shape
-    There are two available shapes: Ellipse or Rectangle

-  Hide Shapes
-    Select to hide all cluster shape annotations.

   Fill Color
     Opens a color picker for choosing the fill color.

   Border Color
     Opens a color picker for choosing the border color.

+  Hide Shapes
+    Select to hide all cluster shape annotations.

 Label Options